-President Elect– Ann Powell, AIA LEED AP BD+C
+President – Ann Powell, AIA LEED AP BD+C

-Ann is an Associate Principal at Ayers Saint Architects + Planners where she has been a project manager since 2008.
+Ann Powell, AIA, is an Associate Principal at Ayers Saint Architects + Planners where she has been a project manager since 2008.
 Professionally, Ann enjoys the challenges of executing design projects that complement and build on their architectural context.
 Her recent projects include the Salisbury University Academic Commons, an addition to the National Air and Space Museum’s Udvar Hazy Center, and advance planning for the renovation of the East Wing at National Museum of American History.
-In addition to serving on the Board of AIA Maryland, Ann is President-Elect of AIA Baltimore and on the Board of Directors for Preservation Maryland.
+Ann also serves on the Board of Directors for Preservation Maryland.

 Director – John C. Padussis, AIA, LEED AP BD+C

 John C. Padussis, AIA, LEED AP BD+C is an Associate at Gensler where he serves as a Project Manager and Project Architect for a wide variety of projects.
 John has been an active member with the Chapter since 2000 shortly after graduating from Syracuse University and starting at Gensler.
 For thirteen years, John had organized the chapter’s ARE Prep Course Series and along with a committee of dedicated volunteers created the Achieving Registration Together Program in 2003.
 John previously served on the Board of Directors as an Associate member in 2006 and 2007.